Heart Disease

 “The term heart disease is associated with several types of heart issues.”
-The most common is coronary artery disease.
+The most common heart issue is coronary artery disease.
 Heart disease affects the blood flow to the heart which can then cause heart attacks, plaque buildup, and stroke.
 The key risk factors for heart disease are high blood pressure, high cholesterol, and smoking (CDC, 2022).
 The percent of adults in WNC diagnosed with heart disease has risen from 6.5% in 2015 to 8% in 2018 and 2021.

 Source: WNC Healthy Impact Community Health Survey, 2015-2021